|

 Venison roast in a white dutch oven with raw carrots, potatoes, rosemary and bay leaves.

-9. Season with salt and pepper, cover, and bake in the 300°F oven for 2 hours.
+9. Season with salt and pepper, cover, and bake at 300ยฐF for 2 hours.

 Allow the roast to rest for a few minutes before cutting into individual servings.
-Serve as is or with egg noodles, a side salad, or garlic bread.
+Serve with gravy made from the pan drippings, egg noodles, a side salad, or garlic bread.

 Venison roast in a white Dutch oven with carrots, potatoes, rosemary, and bay leaves.